 In extreme weather conditions, such as snow, ice, sleet, hail, or heavy rain, riding is not advised.
 Double check your scooter’s IPX rating to see how it handles moisture.
 A good rule of thumb is – if you can’t see the pavement, keep the scooter at home.

 - Wipe your scooter down at the end of every trip.
 Mud, water, and especially salt can be harmful to your scooter.

 - If your scooter has pneumatic tires, check your tire pressure before every ride.

 - If you plan on tucking your scooter away for the winter months, charge it up once a month to 100% battery.
 This is part of maintaining good battery health.

 -The Segway of Ontario team

 Have a scooter maintenance question?
-Book an appointment with one of our technicians!
+Book a service appointment with one of our technicians!